michanto/cdk-orchestration/API.md

 - *Type:* string

-the name of the attribute.
+The name of the attribute.

 ---